frenck/awesome-home-assistant/README.md

 - [Home Assistant Discord](https://discordapp.com/invite/c5DvZ4e) - Join the chat, most of us are there.
 - [Home Assistant Community](https://community.home-assistant.io/?u=frenck) - The discussion forum, also used for feature requests.
 - [Home Assistant Subreddit](https://www.reddit.com/r/homeassistant/) - If you are into Reddit, subscribe.
-- [Home Assistant Enthusiasts](https://www.facebook.com/groups/HomeAssistant/) - Facebook group for enthusiasts.
+- [Home Assistant Facebook Group](https://www.facebook.com/groups/HomeAssistant/) - Facebook group for enthusiasts.

 ### Other Channels